 Jim Barr completed his undergraduate studies in chemistry at Freed-Hardeman and later received his master's in chemical physics from the University of Nevada, Reno.
 During his stay at UNR, Mr. Barr took part in several research projects on chemical dynamics and molecular control, working with the Department of Energy at Sandia National Laboratory’s Combustion Research Facility.
 After graduation in 2005, he returned to Freed-Hardeman as an instructor in chemistry.

-Lee Barton is a recent FHU graduate (class of 2009) with a B.A. in Biology and Secondary Education.
-Lee is currently teaching freshman level lab courses and working on his Master's in Education degree here at FHU.
-He also assists with some undergraduate research.
+Lee Barton is an FHU graduate (class of 2009) with a B.A. in Biology and master's in education (class of 2013).
+Lee is currently teaching freshman level lab courses and working on his Master's in Science degree through Mississippi State University.
+He also assists with some undergraduate research with aquatic salamanders and turtles.

 Charles Corley, B.S., M.S.